jamesvsshark/bootstrap-crud/README.md

  # No more boiler plate CRUD for your express app!

-Takes a simple class and dynamically creates your Mongoose schema and routes.
+Takes a simple class and dynamically creates your Mongoose schema and HTTP verb api routes.

 1. Bootstrap your app (see src/App.js)